WhiteHawk-taka/Translation-table-for-Twitter-client/README.md

-# Translation System of Twitter Client
+# Translation table for Twitter client

  If you make twitter client, maybe you will need other language.
  This file is Translated the words that you use frequently in the Twitter client.